 Student’s physical examination and immunization records.

-Nonresident pupils will only be admitted when they can be assigned to classes where the enrollment is below the allowable maximum.
+Nonresident pupils will only be enrolled when they can be assigned to classes where the enrollment is below the allowable maximum.

 A student expelled from his/her previous school during the last school year need not apply for admission.

-When the number of nonresident students must be limited , the following priorities will be observed:
+When the number of nonresident students must be limited due to enrollment capacity, the following priorities will be observed:

 Those nonresident students attending school in this District last year will have priority over new applicants.